 From rugged coastlines, marine parks and sandy bay beaches to lush gardens, mangroves and myriad native wildlife, the Mornington Peninsula has plenty to keep nature lovers excited and inspired.

 Expect dramatic contrasts on the peninsula.
 Delve into magnificent marine and national parks.
 Fall in love with manicured gardens around historic mansions.
 Lose yourself in the floral splendour of botanic gardens and family-friendly mazes.

 Take in fabulous views from Arthurs Seat or Point Nepean.
-Picnic, swim or walk along gentle bay beaches or survey the rough seas of Bass Strait from Gunnamatta and Cape Schanck.
+Picnic, swim or walk along gentle bay beaches or survey the wild seas of Bass Strait from Gunnamatta and Cape Schanck.
 Climb to the top of the Cape Schanck Lighthouse to enjoy views round the coast to Portsea, and then descend the boardwalk down to the basalt rocks below.